 These corporate scandals also gave birth to the International Federation of Accountants (IFAC) Reforms in 2003, implemented by the IFAC Council and supported by global regulators.
 The IFAC Reforms aimed to: strengthen international standard setting processes; advocate for national convergence with international standards; enhance the performance of the profession; build investor confidence in financial reporting; and ensure the profession is responsive to public interest.

-The reforms also led to the development of two of the tiers of the three-tier model of standard setting – the Monitoring Group and Public Interest Oversight Board (PIOB) both overseeing the work of standard setting boards.
+The reforms also led to the development of two of the tiers of the three-tier model of standard setting – the Monitoring Group and Public Interest Oversight Board (PIOB) both overseeing the work of standard setting boards, see below for the key roles of the bodies.

 The Monitoring Group